 Some carpet shampoos are meant to be used with a machine cleaner for large-scale tasks.
 These liquid formulas are usually concentrated and require dilution before use.
 Other carpet shampoos are better suited for quick cleaning of small spills and come ready to dispense—usually in a spray bottle or a bottle with an applicator.

-Here, the best carpet shampoos available to freshen your indoor living spaces.
+Here are the best carpet shampoos available to freshen your indoor living spaces.

 Best Overall: Folex Instant Carpet Spot Remover

 Volume: 32 ounces | Application Method: In a machine cleaner or applied directly